linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 their lending rates imposes an effective lower bound

-- n hedge fund borrowing rates of around 12.5 basis points.
+on hedge fund borrowing rates of around 12.5 basis points.
 (A basis point is one-hundredth of a percentage point.)
 At the same time, the implied repo rate has generally been in the range of 5 basis points for the